sturob/vim-outsiders/README.md

 - `<Leader>ma` - Move file to pane on the left
 - `<Leader>md` - Move file to pane on the right

-1. If a pane exists in that direction:
+1. If a tmux pane exists in that direction:
    - With Vim: Opens the file in that Vim instance
    - With a shell: Launches Vim with the file
-2. If no pane exists in that direction:
+2. If no tmux pane exists in that direction:
    - Creates a new pane + opens the file in a new Vim instance

 ## Configuration